ckan/ckan/doc/datastore.rst

 Create users and databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. tip:: The write user does not have to be created since you can also use the CKAN user.
 However, this might not be possible if the CKAN database and the DataStore database are on different servers.
-We recommend that you use the same user for CKAN and the write datastore user if possible.
+We recommend that you use the same user for CKAN and the write DataStore user if possible.

 Create a write user called ``writeuser``, and enter pass for the password when prompted::